-Back in 1955 a team of Indian surveyors visited Everest to make an official measurement of the mountain's height.
-Using the best equipment of the day, they determined that it stood 29,029 feet above sea level, which remains the official altitude recognized by both the Nepali and Chinese governments to this day.
+Back in 1955 a team of Indian surveyors visited Everest to take an official measurement of the mountain's height.
+Using the best equipment of the day, they determined that it stood 29,029 feet (8848 meters) above sea level, which remains the official altitude recognized by both the Nepali and Chinese governments to this day.

-But, in 1999 a National Geographic Team placed a GPS device on the summit and recorded the altitude as 29,035 feet.
-Then, in 2005, a Chinese team used even more precise instruments to measure the mountain as it would stand without the ice and snow that have accumulated on top.
-Their official measurement came in at 29,017 feet.
+But, in 1999 a National Geographic Team placed a GPS device on the summit and recorded the altitude as 29,035 feet (8849 meters).
+Then, in 2005, a Chinese team used even more precise instruments to measure the mountain as it would stand without the ice and snow that have accumulated on the summit.
+Their official measurement of just the rock itself came in at 29,017 feet (8844 meters).

 Which one of these measurement is correct?
 For now, the official height of Everest remains 29,029 feet, but plans are afoot to measure the mountain once again, particularly since it is believed that the height may have changed following the 2015 earthquake.
 Perhaps we'll finally get a consensus of the true height at long last.

 The Mystery of Mallory's Camera

 The first successful summit of Everest was recorded by Edmund Hillary and Tenzing Norgay on May 29, 1953.
 But, there are some who believe that it was actually climbed much earlier.

 Back in 1924, an explorer by the name of George Mallory, along with his climbing partner Andrew Irvine, were part of an expedition attempting to complete the first ascent of the mountain.
 The duo were last seen on June 8 of that year just below the summit but making steady progress upwards.
 Shortly thereafter, they simply disappeared, leaving behind a mountaineering mystery for the ages.
 Did they actually make it to the top nearly three decades before Hillary and Norgay or did they perish somewhere below the summit?